Sinaptik-AI/pandas-ai/README.md

 PandasAI can be used in a variety of ways.
 You can easily use it in your Jupyter notebooks or streamlit apps, or you can deploy it as a REST API such as with FastAPI or Flask.

-If you are interested in the managed PandasAI Cloud or our self-hosted Enterprise Offering, take a look at [our website](https://pandas-ai.com) or [book a meeting with us](https://zcal.co/gventuri/pandas-ai-demo).
+If you are interested in the managed PandasAI Cloud or our self-hosted Enterprise Offering, take a look at [our website](https://pandas-ai.com).

 # 🔧 Getting started